EliAndrewC/l7r/setting/l7r.md

 You have asked about the Moto, but there are two Moto peoples on the two sides of the western desert.
 Each of them claim to live in their ancestral homeland, but it is the Moto who ride under the banner of Moto Gaheris who are correct, and those who live to the southwest of Medinat al Salaam have been deceived by false histories and doctrines.

-You might ask how I can draw such a strong conclusion, when each group of Moto are unable to present a convincing case.
+You might ask how I can draw such a strong conclusion, when each group of Moto is unable to present a convincing case.
 The Moto are a secretive people, who keep hidden their laws and histories, and thus most Moto do not know how men came to ride horses.
 By examining this history, we can locate the true ancestral homeland of the Moto people, despite the histories of the Uru people having very little information about the Moto.

 I don't know how much knowledge of history you possess, so I will present the relevant facts as if I were arguing a case before you, rather than relying on an assumption of shared knowledge.
 The sahir Rena is the foremost authority on these histories, and if she becomes available for your consultation she can be relied upon to answer any questions about the gods and their relationship to humans.